-The right clothing protects you in a crash.
-It also provides comfort, as well as protection from heat, cold, debris and hot and moving parts of the motorcycle.
+The right clothing protects you in a collision.
+It also provides comfort, as well as protection from heat, cold, debris, and hot and moving parts of the motorcycle.
+It can also make you more visible to others.

 - Jacket and pants should cover arms and legs completely.
 They should fit snugly enough to keep from flapping in the wind, yet loosely enough to move freely.
 Leather offers the most protection.
 Sturdy synthetic material provides a lot of protection as well.
 Wear a jacket even in warm weather to prevent dehydration.
 Many are designed to protect without getting you overheated, even on summer days. - Boots or shoes should be high and sturdy enough to cover your ankles and give them support.
-Soles should be made of hard, durable, slip-resistant material.
+Soles should be made of hard, durable slip resistant material.
 Keep heels short so they do not catch on rough surfaces.
 Tuck laces in so they won't catch on your motorcycle. - Gloves allow a better grip and help protect your hands in a crash.
-Your gloves should be made of leather or similar durable material
+Your gloves should be made of leather or similar durable material.